AbineshBabu/sentryc-assessment/README.md

 ### Folder Structure

 - `integration` - To maintain all the test cases in Gherkin syntax and step definition.
+- `pageobjects` - To maintain page elements and page actions.
 - `plugins` - To maintain the events listeners.
 Logs the events.
 - `support` - To maintain reusable scripts.
 - `cypress.json` - Cypress configurations.
 Override default values